La5te2/ChessAI/Gadus.md

 N_E=\sum_{u\in\mathcal T_{\mathrm{exp}}}n(u).
 $$

-Here $\mathcal T_{\mathrm{exp}}$ contains every expanded decision node in the tree, including its root.
 Root and descendant edges both contribute to $N_E$, and the weights within each tree sum to one:

 $$
 \sum_{x\in\mathcal T_{\mathrm{exp}}}w_P(x)